puppetlabs/puppetlabs-postgresql/REFERENCE.md

 Data type: `Any`

-Enum['present','absent'].
 Specifies whether the package is present.

 Default value: 'present'